 A number of controlled studies have been conducted to measure the impact of Syntonic Phototherapy on learning (Kaplan, 1983; Liberman, 1986; Ingersol, 1998-1999).
 These studies indicate that “short-term syntonic treatment can significantly improve visual skills, peripheral vision, memory, behavior, mood, general performance and academic achievement.”
 The research also included a number of other interesting findings:

 - Children with learning problems have a reduction in the sensitivity of their peripheral vision, which Syntonic Phototherapy helped.

 - An experimental group given Syntonic Phototherapy, Vision Therapy and tutoring out-performed the group given only vision therapy and tutoring.

 - People with head injuries or headaches seem to benefit the most.
 A study by Gottlieb and Wallace referred to an informal study of 46 head injury patients who had experienced a visual field loss.
 Seventy percent experienced field expansion after treatment.

-Syntonic Phototherapy is a specific optometric treatment using specific wavelength of light, to restore balance to the nervous system.
+Syntonic Phototherapy is a specific optometric treatment using a specific wavelength of light, to restore balance to the nervous system.
 Nervous system balance is vital to all body functions, but especially vision.
-Syntony means balance; balance between the sympathetic and parasympathetic nervous system.
-Once balance is restored, the effect is long lasting in most cases.
+Syntony means balance; a balance between the sympathetic and parasympathetic nervous system.
+Once the balance is restored, the effect is long lasting in most cases.